JeremyS22/ChipEightDocs/next-react-js-chip_eight_docs/docPages/installation.md

 <h1 id ="installation-id"> Installation </h1>

-This page will goes over the step to install ChipEight.
+This page goes over the steps to install ChipEight.
 > <div className = "blockquoteShading">Note that only debian linux, specifically Ubuntu, and Windows 11 have been tested.
 Other operating systems will be added later.</div>

 <h2 id ="linux-id"> Linux </h2>